List of The Big Bang Theory franchise characters: President Siebert

 President Siebert (Joshua Malina) is the president of the California Institute of Technology.
-He invites the guys to a get-together with the university's donors.
-He later supports Sheldon and Amy when they are nominated for a Nobel Prize.
-He approves of the term, "quirky" in order to describe them to the press.
+He invites the male main characters to a social gathering with the university's donors.
+He later endorses Sheldon and Amy when they are nominated for a Nobel Prize in Physics.
+He approves of the term quirky in order to describe them to the press.

 Priya Koothrappali

 Priya Koothrappali (Aarti Mann) is Raj's younger sister.
 Having graduated at the top of her class at the University of Cambridge, where, like Sheldon, she had a roommate from Texas.
 She is one of the lead attorneys at India's biggest car company.
 Leonard and Priya date for much of season 4 and part of 5 when she moves to Los Angeles.